 - Measuring the cookies: Use an ice cream or cookie scoop so that you're cookies bake evenly.
 Leave roughly a 1 or 2-inch separation between each (depending on the size), so they can spread comfortably during baking.

-- Baking: if making the cookies immediately, simply scoop and bake.
-If the cookie dough has been refrigerated for several hours to a day, it will be firmer, even after it comes to room temperature.
+- Baking: If making the cookies immediately, scoop them and bake them.
+If the cookie dough has been refrigerated for several hours to a day, it will be firmer, even after it reaches room temperature.
 Lightly press the top of each cookie before baking.
 When the dough is stiff, the cookies don't spread as much.

 Related recipes you might like: